berrak/homepup2/README.md

 ### Directory structure and puppet modules

 I decided to focus much on modularization.
-I do not use the toplevel templates or definitions directories.
-The 'site.pp' and the nodes file are in the manifests subdirectory.
+I do not use the top level templates or definitions directories.
+The 'site.pp' and the nodes file are in the manifests sub directory.

-My structure is organized below /etc/puppet like so:
+My structure is simply organized below /etc/puppet like so:

     /etc/puppet/manifests
                         site.pp